 All Mills residence halls have grand pianos, recreation rooms, and kitchens.
 All rooms are furnished with a twin bed, desk, dresser, bookcase, and chair per student.
 Housekeeping services are provided for the shared restrooms and residence hall common areas.

-Recently renovated Lynn Townsend White Hall offers housing to graduate students of all genders and undergraduate students.
 The interior pairs a light, open design with modern-style furnishings and a spacious recreation room.
 Situated on the north side of campus, White Hall is conveniently located close to Founders Commons dining hall and provides easy access to the heart of campus.

 With its charming Mediterranean-style red tile roof and blue trim, Ethel Moore Hall—which houses graduate students and undergraduate sophomores, juniors, and seniors—sits beautifully atop Prospect Hill.
 The flagstone entrance to Ethel Moore Hall connects to a downhill path into the center of campus.
 Ethel Moore also opens onto the Rhododendron Courtyard, accessed through the building or through a garden gate.
 The renovated Olive Courtyard is accessed through the lobby.

 From its location atop Prospect Hill, students look out onto the Rhododendron Courtyard shared with Ethel Moore.
 The beautiful high-ceilinged living room is a favorite gathering spot for Mary Morse residents.

 Warren Olney Hall houses students of all academic levels; it is an environment that gives you numerous opportunities to live with students from all walks of life and create bonds beyond the classroom.
 Special activities and programs bring students together, and the large recreation and TV rooms, kitchen, and lounges provide a comfortable setting for all.